agile-data-engine/ade-file-notifier-reference/cloud_resources/azure/terraform/modules/storage_account/README.md

 ## About

-Module for creating a Function App and related components including:
-- Application Insights
-- Storage account with queues for triggering the functions and blob containers for function files
+Module for creating a storage account with queues for triggering the functions and blob containers for function files.
-- Event subscription for blob created source file events
-- Role assignments

 ## Requirements